 How much should I expect to pay for tax planning?

-You should expect to pay between $1,500 and $10,000 or more annually for tax planning, with specific fees depending on the complexity of your situation.
+You should expect to pay between $1,500 and $10,000 or more annually for tax planning, with specific fees depending on the complexity of your situation and whether you work with a tax professional, a financial advisor, or both for a more comprehensive plan.

 How do you create a tax plan?

 To create a tax plan, start by organizing your documents and understanding your tax bracket, deductions, and credits.
-Regularly review your paycheck withholdings and make contributions to retirement accounts to optimize your tax situation.
+Regularly review your paycheck withholdings, make contributions to retirement accounts, and evaluate moves such as ROTH conversions to optimize your tax situation.
+High-income earners may need more specialized planning.

 What is a tax payment plan?